Firebird can be downloaded from the Firebird website, under Downloads, JDBC Driver.

 Even more, all extension interfaces to which an application might want to link are released under dual LGPL/modified BSD license.
 Latter is basically "AS IS" license that allows any kind of use of that source code.
 Jaybird should be viewed as an implementation of that interfaces and the LGPL section for dynamic linking is applicable in this case.

-Jaybird 2.2.x supports Java 5, 6 and 7.
-Jaybird 2.2.4 adds basic support for Java 8 (JDBC 4.2), although not all JDBC 4.2 features will be supported or fully implemented.
+Jaybird 2.2.4 added basic support for Java 8 (JDBC 4.2), although not all JDBC 4.2 features will be supported or fully implemented.

-Jaybird 2.2.x supports all Firebird versions since 1.0.
-Jaybird 2.2.4 will add support for some new features of Firebird 3 (eg
+Jaybird 2.2 supports all Firebird versions 1.0 and higher.
+Jaybird 2.2.4 added support for new features of Firebird 3 (eg

-Jaybird 2.2.x is the last version to officially support Firebird 1.0 and 1.5.
+Jaybird 2.2 is the last version to support Firebird 1.0 and 1.5.
 Future versions of Jaybird are not guaranteed to work with these versions.

 Jaybird does not support Interbase, and as far as we know connecting to Interbase 6.0 and later will fail due to Firebird specific changes in the implementation.